evanx/redex/README.md

 ## Rationale

-Leveraging ES7, Node and Redis is a compelling proposition for building reactive systems:
+Leveraging ES7, Node and Redis for building reactive systems:
-- Node is a popular platform for wiring network services.
+- Redis is a high-performance server for persistent data structures
-- ES7 eases the synchronisation of asynchronous co-routines.
+- ES7 eases the synchronisation of asynchronous co-routines
-- Redis is a high-performance server for persistent data structures.
+- Node is a popular platform for network programming

 We wish to apply similar patterns of distributed asynchronous decoupling to:
 - Redix processors